icyphox/site/pages/blog/mael.md

 I've been on the lookout for a good terminal-based email client since forever, and I've tried almost all of them.
-The one I use right now sucks a little less---[aerc](https://git.sr.ht/~sircmpwn/aerc).
-I have some gripes with it though, like the problem with outgoing emails not getting copied to the Sent folder, and instead erroring out with a cryptic `EOF`---that's literally all it says.
+The one I use right now sucks a little less -- [aerc](https://git.sr.ht/~sircmpwn/aerc).
+I have some gripes with it though, like the problem with outgoing emails not getting copied to the Sent folder, and instead erroring out with a cryptic `EOF` -- that's literally all it says.
 I've tried mutt, but I find it a little excessive.
-It feels like the weechat of email---to many features that you'll probably never use.
+It feels like the weechat of email -- to many features that you'll probably never use.

 I need something clean and simple, less bloated (for the lack of a better term).
 This is what motivated me to try writing my own.
 The